Jens Bogren

 Jens Peter Daniel Bogren (born 13 November 1979) is a Swedish record producer, mixer and recording engineer specializing in heavy metal music.
 He has worked on albums by Opeth, Dimmu Borgir, Sepultura, Arch Enemy, At the Gates, Katatonia, Babymetal, Soilwork, James LaBrie, Moonspell, God Forbid, Kreator, Devin Townsend, Ihsahn, Dark Tranquillity, Paradise Lost, Amon Amarth, DragonForce, The Ocean, Haken, Between the Buried and Me, Rotting Christ, Symphony X, Myrath, Angra, Dir En Grey, and Powerwolf, amongst others.
 Bogren lives in Örebro, Sweden and runs both Fascination Street Studios and Bogren Digital.

+Other ventures

+Bogren is the founder of Bogren Digital, a music software company that develops audio plug-ins and virtual instruments based on his production work.
+Through Bogren Digital, he has collaborated with artists including Trivium, Dimmu Borgir, Dååth, and Slipknot on signature virtual instruments and plug-ins.

+He has an educational course with URM Academy titled How It’s Done w/ Jens Bogren, in which he demonstrates his production process by recording and mixing a song with Ihsahn of Emperor.

+Bogren has also appeared multiple times on Nail The Mix, where he has deconstructed mixes for artists such as Opeth, Amon Amarth and Between the Buried and Me.